squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 From this point onwards, please follow the [instructions for setting up the development environment].
-They will take you through the process of setting up an environment in which you make make changes and review/test them.
+They will take you through the process of setting up an environment in which you can make changes and review/test them.

 [instructions for setting up the development environment]: ../customization.md#environment-setup